RITHVIKILLANDULA/My-Portfolio/README.md

 # My-Portfolio
- This is my portfolio website made using Reactjs,HTML,Tailwind CSS,Framer Motion
+ This is my portfolio website made using Reactjs,Javascript,HTML,Tailwind CSS,Framer Motion